gl-tfom/email-reminder-plugin-wp/README.md

 - Administrator are excluded from email queue.
 - Users must login as least once after plugin is installed to be added to email queue. *(This may be changed in the future)*
 - Only one email per 24 hours sent regardless of admin settings to curb spamming.
+- Uses wp_mail() function to send email.
+To avoid landing in your users spam folder, make sure you set your SMTP settings.

 ---